HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 This requires an HPE Passport account and an access token to retrieve the HPE SA Helm chart and HPE SA images from the Public HPE DTR.

 For the access token, you need to make and validate an order via the HPE Software Center portal.
-You will receive an email notification with details and instructions on how to retrieve images and helm chart using the token:
+You will receive an email notification with details and instructions on how to retrieve the images and the helm chart using the token:

 **HPE SA Helm Chart**

-Note that Helm version 3.8.x or later is required to do a `helm pull` from the DTR:
+Note that in Helm version 3.8.x or later, it is required to do a `helm pull` from the DTR:

 ```